Information for the various things to do and see at Omiya Park, Saitama City.

 If it rains, you can escape to the small but engaging museum on the premises.
 In spring the Cherry Blossoms are stunning and listed in the top 100 places to see Cherry Blossoms in Japan.
 The red pine forest in the park is famed too.
 The park is also home to the 2400 year old Hikawa shrine (not to be confused with Kawagoe Hikawa Shrine).
 There is even a shop in the park and plenty of vending machines and essential facilities such as toilets and drinking fountains.

 More details on all the park has to offer:

 Omiya Park all combined spans 67 hectares.
 It is a popular place and a very well used park.
 When there is a sporting event on or during the cherry blossom season the park can get very crowded.
 But even during off season and with no particular event on you can see people enjoying the park.

 The park has a lake and Japanese red pine forest.
 The trees in the forest are several hundreds years old.
-“Dai ni” (second) park is well known for its plum blossoms.
-There are other flora that bloom at different times of the year in Omiya Park.
+The nearby “Dai ni” (second) park is well known for its plum blossoms.
+There are several flowers and flora that bloom at different times of the year in Omiya Park.
 For example, the park is relatively well known for its “sarusuberi” crepe myrtle flowers that bloom from mid July to early October.
 In recent years they have also increased the number of red spider lilies and it has become a popular place to view ‘higanbana’ in September.
 Update September 14th 2022: the red and white spider lilies are blooming in Omiya Park.

 The park is also known for its stunning cherry blossoms.
 There are approximately 1200 cherry blossom trees.
 It is one of only three places in Saitama Prefecture that are listed on the official top 100 list of places with the most beautiful cherry blossom scenery in all of Japan.
 More information about the cherry blossoms on this blog: